LAzyDev-101/Dev-mountain-hackthon-contract/README.md

 ### Ours solutions
-We created a platform named **Eduprove** (Certificate verification online platform) That storing hashing of certificate data on blockchain and using some whitelist flow with centralized organization that issuer educational institution
+We created a platform named **Eduprove** (Certificate verification online platform) By hashing certificate data issued from whitelisted educational institutions and storing it on the blockchain.

 ## Our team member